What is it?

 The advancement of technology in the hair transplant field has allowed researchers to focus on the comfort of the patient.
 Patients who have a hair transplant with the ARTAS Robotic technology do not need to shave their heads completely.
 Traditional hair transplant procedures require patients to have a close shave pre-procedure so that surgeons are able to have a clear view when implanting the hair follicles in the recipient area but, robotic hair restoration procedures only require a shorter trim instead, a completely shaven head for the ARTAS Robotic technology isn’t necessary.
 For restorations with smaller donor areas (where healthy, existing hair follicles would be harvested) patients might have the option to only trim that specific area.

+Double Check: Older candidates tend to have extremely thin hair or little hair left.
+Candidates that are already bald or have little hair left aren’t good candidates for robotic hair transplants.
+The healthy hair follicle harvest would not yield ideal results and result in an unsuccessful procedure on these candidates.
 If you think you might fall into this category but aren’t sure, set up a consultation with a surgeon to find out if robotic hair transplants are an option for you.